owasp-sbot/MGraph/docs/code/providers/graph_rag/tech-brief__building-intelligent-knowledge-Systems-with-mGraph-ai.md

-# Building Intelligent Knowledge Systems with MGraph-AI: A Comprehensive Guide
+# Building Intelligent Knowledge Systems with MGraph-DB: A Comprehensive Guide

 ## Introduction

 In the evolving landscape of artificial intelligence and knowledge management, organizations face growing challenges in processing, understanding, and utilizing vast amounts of information effectively.
-This comprehensive guide introduces MGraph-AI, a novel approach to building intelligent knowledge systems that combines the power of graph databases, semantic understanding, and large language models.
+This comprehensive guide introduces MGraph-DB, a novel approach to building intelligent knowledge systems that combines the power of graph databases, semantic understanding, and large language models.

 ### The Challenge